Neural Science (2018 - 2020)

 Explores how the nervous system develops in normal animals, and how genetic and epigenetic factors can disrupt these processes.
 Lectures on normal developmental mechanisms are interleaved with those on disorders to provide a solid foundation for understanding abnormal events during maturation.
 The lectures on normal development cover a broad range of topics, including differentiation, axon outgrowth, synapse formation, specificity of connections, and plasticity.
 The lectures on dysfunction include autism, dyslexia, mental retardation, specific language impairment, hearing loss, blindness, ADHD, demyelinating or neurodegenerative disorders, and axon regeneration.
 How current theories can explain the etiology of each disorder and how basic research can best facilitate advances in knowledge and, ultimately, lead to treatments or cures.

 NEURL-UA 301 Required for students in the honors track.
-Offered in the spring.
+Offered in the fall.
 Louie, Semple.
 4 points.

 Special Topics in Neural Science

-NEURL-UA 302 Prerequisite: Cellular and Molecular Neurobiology (NEURL-UA 210), Behavioral and Integrative Neuroscience (NEURL-UA 220), or permission of the instructor.
+NEURL-UA 302 Prerequisite: Cellular and Molecular Neurobiology (NEURL-UA 210) and/or Behavioral and Integrative Neuroscience (NEURL-UA 220), or permission of the instructor.
 Offered in the fall and spring.
+Various faculty.
 4 points.

 NEURL-UA 997, 998 Offered in the fall and spring.
 1 to 4 points per term.